Daund Junction railway station: Pune Suburban Railway

 The Pune–Daund section was electrified in 2017, but is currently served by DEMUs only.
 Since March 2017, three DEMUs have started to operate on Pune–Daund route and one DEMU on Pune–Baramati route.
 Two DEMUs operate on Daund–Baramati route.
 There are plans to start EMU services on this section.

+Electric Loco Shed, Daund

+Daund Electric loco Shed commissioned was in 2024.
+Current homing capacity of the Shed is 200 locos.

 Amenities

 Daund railway station has refreshment stalls serving vegetarian and non-vegetarian food, retiring room, waiting room and a book stall.